 Repertoire will be selected by each Principal Conductor from the following list.
 Choose two works from among the following:

-Professional Development Units (PDU's) are available from the Rhode Island Department of Education for all workshop participants.
+Professional Development Units (PDU’s) are available for all work- shop participants.
 Six hours of Professional Development credit will be given by the Symposium.

 Graduate credit from Rhode Island College is available.
 One hour of graduate credit may be elected by Principal Conductors.
 Tuition for this option is in addition to the workshop fee.
 A short paper is also required.
-For details email email@example.com.
+For details call (401) 456-9514 or email email@example.com.

 Robert Franzblau, Clinician

 Dr. Robert Franzblau serves as Professor of Music and Director of Bands at Rhode Island College, a position he has held since 1997.
-In addition to conducting the Wind Ensemble and Chamber Winds, his duties include teaching courses in conducting, music theory, and music education at the graduate and undergraduate levels.
-Under his direction, the Rhode Island College Wind Ensemble has recently performed at regional conventions of the College Band Directors National Association and the Music Educators National Conference.
-In 2004 he founded the Music Institute at Rhode Island College, a summer honors camp for talented high school musicians.
-He is a contributing author to GIA Publications, Meredith Music Publications, and The Instrumentalist magazine.
+In addition to conducting the Wind Ensemble and Chamber Winds, his duties include teaching courses in conducting and music education at the graduate and undergraduate levels.
+Under his direction, the Rhode Island College Wind Ensemble has performed to enthusiastic reviews at regional conferences of the National Association for Music Education and the College Band Directors National Conference.
+He is Music Director of the Rhode Island Wind Ensemble, an adult community band based in Providence.

 Rhode Island College Wind Ensemble

 The Rhode Island College Wind Ensemble functions as both a full wind band and as a pool of players for performing chamber wind repertoire.
 Open by audition to students of all majors at the College, it is nonetheless composed primarily of undergraduate music majors.
-The Wind Ensemble is committed to the performance of new music, having recently premiered works by James Bohn, Barbara Kolb, Alan Shockley, Michael DeQuattro, Michael Weinstein, and several student composers, in addition to participating in the National Wind Ensemble Consortium Group.
+The Wind Ensemble is committed to the performance of new music, having recently premiered works by Barbara Kolb, James Bohn, Alan Shockley, Michael DeQuattro, Michael Weinstein, and several student composers, in addition to participating in the National Wind Ensemble Consortium Group.
 The Rhode Island College Wind Ensemble has collaborated with the Roger Williams University Dance Theatre and the Rhode Island College Dance Company for premiere performances of original music and choreography.
-Recent guest conductors include Frank L. Battisti, Roger Cichy, and Gunther Schuller, and guest soloists include Ron Barron, (trombone), Otis Murphy (saxophone), Jens Lindemann (trumpet), and Tony Clements (tuba).
+Recent guest conductors include Frank L. Battisti, Roger Cichy, and Gunther Schuller, and guest soloists (in addition to Rhode Island College music faculty) include Jens Lindemann (trumpet), Otis Murphy (saxophone), Peter Ferry (percussion), and Tony Clements (tuba).
 Invited performances include appearances at the MENC Eastern Division Conference (2003) and the CBDNA Eastern Division Conference (2005 and 2009).